Ivan-Serbin/osticket-prereqs/README.md

 </p>

 <p>
 Open IIS as an Admin, register PHP from within IIS then Reload IIS (Open IIS, Stop and Start the server).
-Install osTicket, download osTicket from the Installation Files Folder.
+Install osTicket, download osTicket from the "Installation Files" folder.
 Extract and copy “upload” folder to c:\inetpub\wwwroot, then Within c:\inetpub\wwwroot, rename “upload” to “osTicket”.
 Reload IIS (Open IIS, Stop and Start the server).
 Go to sites > Default > osTicket.
 On the right, click “Browse *:80”.
 Note that some extensions are not enabled.
 Go back to IIS, sites > Default > osTicket > Double-click PHP Manager > Click “Enable or disable an extension” > Enable: php_imap.dll, Enable: php_intl.dll, Enable: php_opcache.dll > Refresh the osTicket site in your browse, observe the changes.
 Following that rename: ost-config.php from: C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php to: C:\inetpub\wwwroot\osTicket\include\ost-config.php > Assign Permissions: ost-config.php > Disable inheritance > Remove All > New Permissions > Everyone > All.
 Continue Setting up osTicket in the browser (click Continue), name Helpdesk, default email (receives email from customers).
 From the Installation Files, download and install HeidiSQL.
-Then open Heidi SQL > create a new session, root and created password > connect to the session > create a database called “osTicket”.
+Then open Heidi SQL > create a new session > root and created password > connect to the session > create a database called “osTicket”.
 Continue Setting up osticket in the browser, then  click “Install Now!”
 </p>
 <br />